 A Beginner's Guide to Meditation

-During these stressful times, many people are turning to meditation to help them relax.
-For first timers, learning a new skill (albeit, a relaxing one) can feel overwhelming—or even daunting.
-However, Susie Levan, a life coach and meditation teacher, doesn't believe that practicing meditation should feel overly complicated.
+Modern life is stressful, and many people have started to rely on meditation to help them relax.
+For first timers, learning a new skill (albeit, a relaxing one) can feel overwhelming or even daunting.
+However, Susie Levan, a life coach and meditation teacher, doesn't believe that practicing meditation should be overly complicated.
 "Anyone can meditate regardless of age, schooling, or income," she explains, noting that "there are many myths and misconceptions that keep people from meditating."
 Ahead, she debunks those myths and explains exactly how to begin your own practice.

 Think meditation is a mysterious, hard-to-master exercise?
 Think again, says Levan.
 "People assume that it's complicated and time-consuming, but it doesn't have to be," she says.
 Before getting started, redefine your expectations: Think about the practice of meditation as "zoning in," as opposed to spacing out.
 "In other words, meditation is a formal practice of setting time aside to train the mind through connecting with your breath-and there are countless ways to do so," adds Levan.
 Don't get hung up on the idea that you need to quiet your mind completely the first time, she notes.
 There are many ways to meditate, and whichever way works for you is the right way to do it.